About

 Instructions

-1. In a small food processor bowl or blender cup add avocado, maple syrup, cocoa powder, vanilla extract and salt.
+• In a small food processor bowl or blender cup, add avocado, maple syrup, cocoa powder, vanilla extract and salt.

-4. Transfer Avocado Chocolate Dip to small serving bowl.
-Serve with assorted fruit plate, graham crackers, pretzels, crunchy cookies… Enjoy!
+• Serve: Transfer dip to small serving bowl.
+Serve with assorted fruits, graham crackers, pretzels, crunchy cookies and more.
+Enjoy!

-May need to adjust sweetness to liking.
-Feel free to add another tablespoon or so of maple syrup for your desired sweetness.
+SWEETNESS LEVEL – you may need to adjust the sweetness to your liking.
+Feel free to add another tablespoon or so of maple syrup to reach your desired sweetness.

 Servings based on about 1/4 cup of dip per serving.